akash-p/akash-p/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my GitHub profile!
-I'm Akash, a beginner developer passionate about Java, Salesforce, Web development, Springboot.
+I'm Akash, a developer passionate about Java, Salesforce, Web development, Springboot.
 This README provides an overview of my projects, skills, and how to get in touch with me.

 📫 Contact Me
   Email: singhpariharakash@gmail.com